 - 13. Keystore Configuration: Provide keystore information so that the install process can generate the issuer for the Controller's self-signed certificate. - a.
 Distinguished Name: Accept the default distinguished name (the hostname of the installation system) or enter a new one, then press Enter.

-Only the common name (CN) attribute is required, but you can make the name as complete as needed (e.g., CN=hostname, O=Organization, OU=ITServices, ST=California, C=US).
+Only the common name (CN) attribute is required, but you can make the name as complete as needed (e.g., CN=hostname, b.
+Keystore Password: Enter and confirm a password.

+O=Organization, OU=ITServices, ST=California, C=US).